kota7/gdriveaudio/README.md

 - Log in to the google cloud console and create or choose the project to use.
 - Go to [IAM & Admin > Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
 - Click "CREATE SERVICE ACCOUNT".
-- Type in an arbitrary service account name (e.g. `gdriveplayer-sa`).
+- Type in an arbitrary service account name (e.g. `gdriveaudio-sa`).
 - Click "DONE".
-- Note the email address of the service account name (e.g.` gdriveplayer-sa@gdriveplayer-project.iam.gserviceaccount.com`)
+- Note the email address of the service account name (e.g.` gdriveaudio-sa@gdriveaudio-project.iam.gserviceaccount.com`)

 ### Give the service account the access to the music folder